 The smaller the dataset to be loaded, the faster it can load.
 Alteryx uses the field sizes right before the Output tool instead of looking at the actual data.
-Making sure that field sizes aren't unnecessarily large (e.g. a V\String(255) field that contains only state abbreviations) lets Alteryx load data faster.
+Making sure that field sizes aren't unnecessarily large (e.g. a V_String(255) field that contains only state abbreviations) lets Alteryx load data faster.
+Some ODBC drivers (e.g. Hive ODBC) determine default field sizes in the DSN configuration.
+Those configurations supersede field sizes in Alteryx.